 But the common law remains embedded in and draws on wider social norms.
 This is a virtue, because background morality provides a practical guide for citizens as to how to conduct themselves, where they could not hope to know the law in detail.
 Alignment of the common law with background morality fulfils an important guidance function and serves rule of law values.
-Moreover, reasonable alignment with background morality in society provides legitimation for common law rules and promotes their acceptance within society as a whole.
+17 Moreover, reasonable alignment with background morality in society provides legitimation for common law rules and promotes their acceptance within society as a whole.
 By remaining in touch with background morality the common law inspires public confidence.

 Thirdly, the institutional framework of the common law allows for gradual development of the law over time.
 There is a feedback loop from lawyers to courts through commentary and development of legal analysis and critique.
 Missteps can be corrected and the law refined.
+This again has resonances with other legal systems.
+Those systems also have a place for authoritative statements of law by the courts in the course of applying it, and - depending on the system - the courts play a greater or lesser, but still significant role, in developing the law through its application.